triSYCL/sycl/README.md

 modern C++11/.../C++20-based DSEL (Domain Specific Embedded Language) aimed at facilitating the programming of heterogeneous accelerators.

-## triSYCL for Xilinx FPGA with Xilinx Vitis v++
+## triSYCL for AMD/Xilinx FPGA with Xilinx Vitis v++

-Some LLVM passes and some C++ SYCL runtime from https://github.com/triSYCL/triSYCL are merged-in with a new Clang driver and scripts to use Xilinx Vitis [v++](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitiscommandcompiler.html) as a back-end for Xilinx FPGA using the open-source runtime and device-driver https://github.com/Xilinx/XRT
+Some LLVM passes and some C++ SYCL runtime from https://github.com/triSYCL/triSYCL are merged-in with a new Clang driver and scripts to use AMD/Xilinx Vitis [v++](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/vitiscommandcompiler.html) as a back-end for AMD/Xilinx FPGA using the open-source runtime and device-driver https://github.com/Xilinx/XRT

 ## Intel oneAPI DPC++ SYCL compiler and runtime libraries using Clang/LLVM technology

-This is a fork of the Intel SYCL upstreaming effort ([https://github.com/intel/llvm/tree/sycl](https://github.com/intel/llvm/tree/sycl)) with some alterations made to allow SYCL compilation for Xilinx FPGA.
-However, the alterations made shouldn't affect previous targets supported by the Intel tool, so in theory it should be possible to use different accelerators from different vendors at the same time, including for example an Intel FPGA and a Xilinx FPGA.
+This is a fork of the Intel SYCL upstreaming effort ([https://github.com/intel/llvm/tree/sycl](https://github.com/intel/llvm/tree/sycl)) with some alterations made to allow SYCL compilation for AMD/Xilinx FPGA.
+However, the alterations made shouldn't affect previous targets supported by the Intel tool, so in theory it should be possible to use different accelerators from different vendors at the same time, including for example an Intel FPGA and a AMD/Xilinx FPGA.

 ## SYCL Related Documentation

-- Xilinx FPGA get started guide for the SYCL compiler [GettingStartedXilinxFPGA.md](sycl/doc/GettingStartedXilinxFPGA.md)
+- AMD/Xilinx FPGA get started guide for the SYCL compiler [GettingStartedXilinxFPGA.md](sycl/doc/GettingStartedXilinxFPGA.md)
 - The unchanged get started guide for the SYCL compiler [GetStartedGuide.md](sycl/doc/GetStartedGuide.md)

-- Xilinx FPGA Tests Documentation
+- AMD/Xilinx FPGA Tests Documentation
   - [Tests.md](sycl/doc/Tests.md) covers a few details about the the additional [xocc_tests](sycl/test/xocc_tests) directory we added to the [sycl/test](sycl/test) directory among some other small